Kalunodragon/react-card-game/README.md

 ### `npm start`

-Runs the app in the development mode.\
+This should open a browser window with the project shown in it.
+If it doens't \
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 ## Description of app: